-The Johns Hopkins Carey Business School Leadership Development Program (also known as LDP) is a nationally recognized opportunity for Black, Latinx, Indigenous, and all people of color to advance their leadership skills.
+The Johns Hopkins Carey Business School Leadership Development Program (also known as LDP) is a nationally recognized opportunity for members of underrepresented groups to advance their leadership skills.

 Gain the skills and relationships to manage a rapidly diversifying global workforce.
 Realize your leadership potential with executive coaching, high-touch, interactive learning, and opportunities to immediately apply knowledge to your work.